Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.8 Strong lift with better forgiveness than Firm
+Support 4.8 Strong lift with more forgiveness

 Motion Isolation 4.1 Stable for a sturdy hybrid

-Responsiveness 4.6 Quick, smooth turns without stickiness
+Responsiveness 4.6 Quick, smooth turns

 Edge Support 4.8 Nearly firm-level perimeter strength

-Durability 4.8 Robust build and locked-in feel
+Durability 4.8 Robust build and steady feel

-Overall 4.6 The most balanced mattress in the lineup
+Overall 4.6 Most balanced in the lineup

 Big Fig Luxe